aio-libs/aiohttp/docs/web.rst

 Every factory is a coroutine that accepts two parameters: *app* (:class:`Application` instance) and *handler* (next handler in middleware chain.

 The last handler is :ref:`web-handler<aiohttp-web-handler>` selected by routing itself (:meth:`~UrlDispatcher.resolve` call).

 Middleware should return new coroutine by wrapping *handler* parameter.
 Signature of returned handler should be the same as for :ref:`web-handler<aiohttp-web-handler>`: accept single *request* parameter, return *response* or raise exception.

-Factory is a coroutine, thus it can do extra ``yield from`` calls on making new handler.
+The factory is a coroutine, thus it can do extra ``yield from`` calls on making new handler, e.g. call database etc.

 After constructing outermost handler by applying middleware chain to :ref:`web-handler<aiohttp-web-handler>` in reversed order